rebecamurillo/france-pro-contact-search-api/README.md

 Api finds contact information for a company.
 Contact information contains address and telephone number.
+To increase success result and accuracy, search is done in both Google Places API and SIRENE API.

-Input in query are : address, name, siret, siren
+- Input in query are : address, name, siret, siren
+- Output expected is JSON with : email, address, phone data

 ## Installation in local repo
 ### Install